moyashi170607/suika2-with-snippets/README.md

 ## What is Suika2?

-Suika2 is a development suite for Visual Novels.
+Suika2 is a first-class development suite for Visual Novels.
 It has an open-source philosophy and is designed with a true cross-platform portablity including iOS and Android.
 It is equipped with features and tools of production-grade quality.
 Suika2 is perfect for both beginners and seasoned creators alike.